opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 When a task is divided into chunks, each task is represented in the task tree as sub-tasks.

-If you are not using the Toonz render farm, dividing the task in chunks not only is useless, but it slows down the rendering process as well.
+If you are not using the OpenToonz render farm, dividing the task in chunks not only is useless, but it slows down the rendering process as well.
 For this reason it is suggested to use a very high Render Task Chunk Size value in the Preferences (e.g. 1000).

 .. note:: The chunk size is relevant only when animation are rendered as sequences of full-color images, for example in TIF or TGA format.